James A. Nicell, PhD, PEng (Professor)

 Using the proposed method, the severity of the impacts from different sources in a neighbourhood can be assessed and ranked.
 Subsequent analyses can provide regulatory agencies and plant personnel with a basis for prioritizing their approach to resolving impacts originating from odour sources.
 The proposed methodology is of practical significance to any facility which produces or has the potential to produce odours.
 The method can be used by industries who are considering the implementation of various process changes, feedstock changes, or emissions control technologies to reduce odorous emissions.
 In many cases, the effectiveness of these strategies in reducing odour impact is not usually known until after they have been implemented at the full scale.
 However, through use of the proposed procedure, industries will be able to collect data from pilot plant studies and apply the odour impact assessment procedure to predict the odour impact on a surrounding community.
 The procedure will facilitate the choice of the most effective approach to reducing odour impact before implementation at the full scale.
 This can translate into monetary savings and improved relations with surrounding populations by allowing industries to quickly resolve conflicts concerning odour impact and by avoiding the implementation of ineffective odour control strategies.
 In order to assist the practitioner with this process of assessment, a software tool called OdorCalc has been developed (see figure).

 Examples of graduate theses

-Ikehata, Keisuke (1998).
-Characterisation of tyrosinase for the treatment of aqueous phenols.
+Tsakaloyannis, Mike (1997).
+Development of a regulatory strategy for odour impact assessment.
 MEng thesis, Dept. of Civil Engineering and Applied Mechanics, McGill University.